ta-65/ta-65/README.md

 Hello!
-I'm a high-school student from South Korea with an interest in memory modules, attention mechanisms, and medical AI.
+I'm a high-school student from South Korea with interests in memory modules, attention mechanism, and medical AI.
 I share my programming projects here, and you can find a complete list of my work on my blog.

 ## Stacks